 Yoga with Becky can be taught as part of the PE curriculum, integrated in to Duke of Edinburgh/John Muir Awards, as a lunchtime or after school activity, as a means to reach children who have disengaged with physical exercises or to maximise potential of disadvantaged pupils.
-It can be combined with Religious Education (yoga is not a religion but can be linked to Hinduism and Buddhism), can provide CPD for teachers and assembly cover time.
+It can be combined with Religious Education (yoga is not a religion but can be linked to Hinduism and Buddhism), can provide adult yoga sessions for teachers wellbeing and assembly cover time.

-Yoga sessions with Becky focus on sound work and singing, asanas (physical yoga postures) for flexibility, breathing exercises, meditation and mindfulness, and relaxation, all safely modified and progressed to the needs, abilities and the body of the pupil.
+Yoga sessions with Becky focus on sound work and singing, non competitive games, asanas (physical yoga postures) for flexibility, breathing exercises, meditation and mindfulness, and relaxation, all safely modified and progressed to the needs, abilities and the body of the pupil.

 The benefits of the sessions are: